Environment Biodiversity Initiatives

-In accordance with the concept that a variety of environmental initiatives are connected with biodiversity, the Group is advancing biodiversity initiatives through a wide range of environmental activities.
+In accordance with the concept that a variety of environmental initiatives are connected with biodiversity, the Group seeks to help maintain and preserve biodiversity through a wide range of activities.
 These include reducing environmental burdens, promoting appropriate usage of inherited resources, fostering harmonious coexistence with nature and society, and increasing awareness within the Group.
 Accordingly, over the entire life cycle, from research and development to production, distribution, sales, use, and disposal, we will work to track how our business activities are connected with biodiversity, understand their influence and dependence on biodiversity, and enhance our awareness.

 Tokyo Greenship Action

+In May 2019, 35 Group employees and their families worked with great dedication to preserve and restore natural woodlands in the Tokyo Metropolitan Government-designated Hachioji Takiyama woodland conservation area.
 The participants observed nature in the woodlands, which extends over an irrigated rice field area and a thickly wooded area.
-By experiencing cutting bamboo plants, making a bamboo fence, chopping wood, and harvesting wild plants, the participants learned about the importance of conserving and restoring woodland nature and preserving biodiversity.
+By experiencing the cutting of bamboo plants, making bamboo crafts, working in the field, picking rapeseed and maintaining the ponds, the participants learned about the importance of conserving and restoring woodland nature and preserving biodiversity.

 Ikoma Mountain Range "Folding Screen of Flowers" Project